Characters in Ghost Trick: Phantom Detective: Sissel

 is the protagonist of the game, and the titular character as well.
 He is recently deceased, and as a ghost, attempting to recover his lost memories.
 He is tasked by a ghost nicknamed "Ray" with protecting a girl named Lynne from being killed.
-Ray teaches him of his powers, which include being able to manipulate objects and travel four minutes before the death of a person.
+Ray teaches him of his powers, which include being able to manipulate objects, travel through phone lines, and go back in time to four minutes before a person's death.
 After rescuing Lynne, they eventually team up, with Lynne using Sissel to help her solve a mystery of 10 years ago and Sissel using Lynne to recover his memories.
 He later teams up with a dog named Missile who recently died and, when revived, goes to save his owners, Lynne and Kamila.
-Sissel is eventually tasked by Lynne to check on the schedule of a prisoner named Jowd, a former detective, only to find that he has none, and as such, is scheduled to be executed.
+Sissel is eventually tasked by Lynne to check on the schedule of a prisoner named Jowd, a former detective, only to find that he has none, as he is scheduled to be executed.
 After finding Jowd dead, he rewinds time to save Jowd, and he works to save him from prison, though Jowd is later arrested by his friend Cabanela in the process.
 Sissel works to not only stay this execution but to rescue Kamila from her kidnappers.
 He succeeds in staying the execution, and over time, learns that the person he believed to be him was actually a man by the name of Yomiel, a ghost who has the ability to manipulate people.

-Sissel works with Missile, Lynne, and Jowd to rescue Kamila, the lot of them going onto the submarine where Yomiel and the antagonists that Yomiel was working with to kill Lynne and Jowd.
-However, when Sissel enters, he learns that the antagonists had betrayed Yomiel by stealing a meteorite fragment from his body, which was responsible not only for Yomiel's body's ability to not die, but also for Sissel and Missile's ghost powers.
-In order to save Jowd, Lynne, and Kamila from a sinking submarine, Sissel, Missile, and Yomiel, who helped the lot of them due to the betrayal, travel back to the event of 10 years ago in order to avert Yomiel's death, which was caused by a meteorite fragment piercing his body while he was holding up Lynne after escaping from a police questioning room.
+Sissel works with Missile, Lynne, and Jowd to rescue Kamila, the group boarding the submarine owned by the antagonists that Yomiel was working with to kill Lynne and Jowd.
+However, when Sissel enters, he learns that the antagonists have betrayed Yomiel by stealing a meteorite fragment from his body, which was responsible not only for Yomiel's body's inability to die, but also for Sissel and Missile's ghost powers.
+In order to save Lynne and Kamila from a sinking submarine, Sissel, Missile, Jowd and Yomiel travel back to the event of 10 years ago in order to avert Yomiel's death, which was caused by the meteorite fragment piercing his body while he was holding up Lynne after escaping from a police questioning room.
 The three of them, using their powers, prevent these events, with Yomiel possessing himself to protect Lynne and being arrested instead of being killed.
-After this point, Yomiel reveals to Sissel that Sissel is actually the ghost of a cat who he found at the scene of his death and took care of for 10 years; however, in the process of getting his revenge on those involved in the event of 10 years ago, he inadvertently got Sissel killed shortly before the events of the game.
-This successfully undoes the events of Ghost Trick, and Sissel becomes Jowd and Kamila's pet cat; however, he retains his abilities.
+After this point, Yomiel reveals to Sissel that Sissel is actually the ghost of a cat who he found at the scene of his death and took care of for 10 years; however, in the process of getting his revenge on those involved in his death, he inadvertently got Sissel killed shortly before the events of the game.
+Averting Yomiel's death successfully undoes the events of Ghost Trick, and Sissel becomes Jowd and Kamila's pet cat; however, he retains his abilities, as he was struck by a meteorite fragment in the new timeline.